MapIV/pypcd4/README.md

     publisher.publish(out_msg)
 ```

-### Concatenating Two PointClouds
+### Concatenating PointClouds

-The `pypcd4` supports concatenating two `PointCloud` objects together using the `+` operator.
+The `pypcd4` supports concatenating `PointCloud` objects together using the `+` operator.
-This can be very useful when you want to merge two point clouds into one.
+This can be useful when you want to merge two point clouds into one.

 Here's how you can use it: